Prâslea the Brave and the Golden Apples: Armenia

-In an Armenian tale, The Youngest of Three, a sick king sends his sons to fetch the Apple of Life in a garden in India, which is guarded by giants.
+In an Armenian tale, The Youngest of the Three, a sick king sends his sons to fetch the Apple of Life in a garden in India, which is guarded by giants.
 Only the youngest prince, on the third year, hurts the giant and gets the apple, which he takes to his father.
 The prince then returns to the garden and follows a trail of blood to a "deep abyss".
 He descends and meets three maidens from giants.
 He gets a "sword of lightning" and tufts of hair from three different coloured "horses of lightning" (one black, one red, and one white).
 The third maiden advises him that, if he ever gets stuck down there, three rams, one black, one red and one white, and he should jump on the black ram first.
 The prince is betrayed by his two brothers and abandoned in the hole; he finds the three rams and jumps on the white ram first, and is taken further into "the world of darkness".
 The story continues with the rescue of a maiden that is to be sacrificed to a dragon, and a nest of eaglets from a second one.
 The mother eagle takes him to the world of light.
 The tale concludes with the third prince summoning the three differently coloured horses and taking part in a tournament as a mysterious knight.
 This tale was provided by author A. G. Seklemian, who claimed that the story was passed down in his family, from his paternal grandmother, who learned from her grandmother.